 Social Housing Retrofit Support Program

-- Participants must receive a commitment letter from FortisBC by December 31, 2023 with approval for energy conservation measures such as gas furnaces, boilers, water heaters, condensing make up, air-handing and rooftop units.
+Participants must have received a commitment letter from FortisBC on or prior to December 31, 2023 with approval for energy conservation measures such as gas furnaces, boilers, water heaters, condensing make up, air-handling and rooftop units.

-- Participants have 12 months from the commitment letter date to install eligible equipment and ensure it’s operational.
+Participants have 12 months from the commitment letter date to install eligible equipment and ensure it’s operational (December 31, 2024 the latest).

 Within one program, housing providers and charities can access funding and support to save energy in multi-unit residential buildings.